 Filipinos are famous for their hospitality.
 And foreigners retiring to the Philippines will soon find friends among the locals.
 It is not uncommon for a Filipino family to invite a new neighbor into their home for dinner to welcome them.
 You can also knock on a neighbor’s door anytime to borrow their car in case of emergency.
 Foreigners are often given special treatment, a genuine smile, and a helping hand everywhere in the country.

 English is an official language in the Philippines.
 It is widely spoken everywhere.
 It is a basic subject in schools and is used as the language of instruction in universities and colleges.
 As a result, Filipinos are some of the best (if not the best) English speakers in Asia.
 Even the street hawker offering barbecued chicken entrails (delicious, btw) will speak to you in English.
 It may be rudimentary, though, and with the famous Filipino accent.

 Opportunity to Travel

-Domestic travel is affordable in the Philippines so there is plenty of opportunity to explore the 7000 or so islands.
+Domestic travel is affordable in the Philippines so there is plenty of opportunities to explore the 7000 or so islands.
 Major local airlines regularly hold seat sales to popular destinations in the country.
 ‘Piso Fare’ Sales are especially popular where base fare costs only a peso; adding other charges, a round-trip ticket can set you back only $15 per person.
-Inter-island sea travel is also easily available via passenger liners, fast crafts and even simple outrigger boats.
-There are also buses that ply the National Nautical Highway which make travel by land from north to south possible.
+Inter-island sea travel is also easily available via passenger liners, fast crafts, and even simple outrigger boats.
+There are also buses that ply the National Nautical Highway which makes travel by land from north to south possible.
 Accommodations in most popular destinations range from simple backpacker dorms to five-star hotels.